mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

   npm start
 {% endhighlight %}

-Open http://localhost:3000 to view it in the browser.
+You can now view it in a browser at http://localhost:3000.
 Feel free to take a moment to familiarise yourself with the current code.
 The page will reload automatically if you make edits.
-You will see any build errors and lint warnings in the console.
-We now have a nice modern development environment for free!
+You will also see any build errors and lint warnings in the console.
+And just like that we have a nice modern development environment setup!
 Now we can start creating the quiz.

 ### What we're building
 We all know how a quiz works, there are a list of questions, and each question has a few different options that map to the possible outcomes.
 The data that we'll be working with today will determine which video game console company the user is a bigger fan of; Nintendo, Sony or Microsoft.
 Our quiz has five questions, with three options to choose from per question.
 However the quiz we're creating will work with any amount of questions/answer options.